-Medical Care of Children and Adolescents with Transgender Identity
+Medical Care of Children and Adolescents with Transgender Identity contribute to an increased risk of suicide [a].
+No genetic predisposition has been found.

 This press release was adopted by the National Academy of Medicine, France, on February 25, 2022, with 59 votes in favor, 20 votes against, and 13 abstaining.
 It was approved in its revised version by the Administrative Council on February 28, 2022.